Rasmus Elm: Kalmar FF

 In four-and-a-half years with the Allsvenskan club, Elm played 96 games and scored 17 goals.
 While at Kalmar, he helped the team win the 2007 Svenska Cupen, the 2008 Allsvenskan, and the 2009 Svenska Supercupen.

 AZ

 On 27 August 2009, Elm signed a four-year deal with Eredivisie side AZ Alkmaar.
 He made his debut on 12 September 2009 in the 2–1 loss against ADO Den Haag.

-Former Swedish national team coach Lars Lagerbäck once commented that Elm was the biggest talent Sweden has produced since Zlatan Ibrahimović.
+Former Sweden men's national team coach Lars Lagerbäck once commented that Elm was the biggest talent Sweden has produced since Zlatan Ibrahimović.
 While suffering from injuries and illness during his first two seasons in AZ, Elm experience a successful 2011–12 season.
 He received several player of the match awards during that season and was praised by the press and the fans for his passing and free kicks as well as his goal scoring.

 Elm played a total of 83 matches for AZ before he left the club during the summer of 2012.